mmransem09/SecureChatApplication/SecureChatApplication.md

 - Distinguished between **outdated** algorithms and **modern industry standards**.
 - Made informed choices about algorithm suitability for different use cases.

-> These skills are aligned with core cybersecurity principles and demonstrate capability in designing, implementing, and validating secure communication systems.

 [← Back](https://github.com/mmransem09/mmransem09/blob/main/README.md)